Stellar line-up announced for Kawerau Christmas in the Park

-The stellar line-up of Kawerau's Christmas in the Park has been revealed.
+A stellar line-up for Kawerau's Christmas in the Park has been revealed.

 Kawerau's own Sir John Rowles, joined by Dame's Lynda and Jools Topp, will headline the event on Saturday December 15 at Prideaux Park.